gorkaeff/gorkaeff.github.io/common/README.md

-# gorkaeff.github.io
 # common folder

-Contains all common files of application.
-HTML partials if I need in a directive, for example
+Contains the translations of the application in "lang" folder